hogsy/compton/README.md

 # Compton, 2D Game Engine

-Compton is a small open-source 2D game engine using Allegro and written in C++.
+Compton is a small open-source 2D game engine using Allegro 5 and written in C++.

-It's important to note that I consider it **deprecated**, as I've since started developing a new engine called [Yin](https://hogsy.itch.io/yin-3d-game-engine), but I still sometimes use this for quick prototyping and thus I've decided to share it on the off-chance someone might find it useful for something.
+It's purposefully designed to be simplistic with as few dependencies as possible.

-If you do decide to use it [then I'd love to hear from you](mailto:hogsy@oldtimes-software.com)! ❤️
+If you decide to use it for anything [then I'd love to hear from you](mailto:hogsy@oldtimes-software.com)! ❤️

-Keep in mind it's also unlikely I'm going to be accepting contributions given I'm not going to be actively maintaining it.

 ----